apple patient

 Merging iCloud Library

-Each person participating in a shared library can upload their entire selection of photos and videos to the library, so both people end up with the same images on their devices.
-In this situation, if shared photos have already been sent via AirDrop or other means, the built-in iOS 16 Duplicates feature will detect the extra images and give you the option to remove them.
-Duplicates are not removed automatically.
-You can open the Photos app on iPhone and scroll down to the Other section to access the Duplicates album and merge the photos into the shared library.
+Each person participating in a shared library can upload their entire selection of photos and videos to the library, so both people ultimately have the same images on their devices.
+In this situation, if shared photos have already been sent via AirDrop or another method, the built-in iOS 16 "Duplicates" feature will detect the additional images and give you the option to remove them.
+Duplicates aren't automatically removed.
+You can open the Photos app on your iPhone and scroll down to the "Other" section to access the "Duplicates" album and merge the photos into the shared library.

 device requirements

 iCloud Shared Photo Library requires iOS 16, iPadOS 16, or macOS Ventura.
-The feature isn't visible or accessible on devices running earlier versions of iOS or macOS.
-If you move your current photo library to a shared library, it won't be accessible on older devices.
+This feature isn't visible or accessible on devices running earlier versions of iOS or macOS.
+If you move your current photo library to a shared library, it will no longer be accessible on older devices.
 On unsupported devices, you'll see this message:

 To access all your photos, update this iPhone to the latest version of iOS.